 Life Cycle Assessments with integrated cost analysis

-Umberto LCA+ is the LCA software with the most extensive integrated cost analysis, e.g. for Life Cycle Costing.
-This enables you to create different scenarios with regard to technological, legal, market, price and demand trends in terms of costs and environmental criteria.
+Umberto LCA+ enables a comprehensive integrated cost analysis (e.g. for Life Cycle Costing).
+This enables you to create different scenarios with regard to technology, legal, market, price and demand developments with regard to costs and environmental criteria.

 Integration of pre-existing primary data

 You‘ve already gathered data for your LCA in Microsoft Excel?
 Great! – then you‘ve already accomplished the first step.

 Our Live Link connection lets you link cell data from Microsoft Excel with your Umberto model.
 Any data changes within the Excel worksheet, such as production volumes or material use, automatically updates the data within Umberto LCA+.
 We also offer customized options for interfacing with other tools like SAP or other systems.